Infant and Early Childhood Mental Health

 The Florida Center for Early Childhood offers Infant and Early Childhood mental health services that help children regulate and express emotions, form close and secure relationships and explore the environment and learn.
 Developing these abilities is critical to healthy social and emotional development and can prevent negative outcomes later in life.

-Our Infant and Early Childhood mental health services provide diagnostic and therapeutic assistance to children, from birth to age 10, or through fifth grade, to help overcome and/or heal from the following circumstances:
+Our Infant and Early Childhood mental health services provide diagnostic and therapeutic assistance to children, from birth through fifth grade, to help overcome and/or heal from the following circumstances:

 - Adverse childhood experiences